-A meta-analysis for a particular exposure and outcome will be conducted when 3 or more trials or cohort studies have been published in the period reviewed, and if the total number of studies in the database totalise to more than 3 trials or 5 cohort studies with enough information to conduct a dose-response meta-analysis or providing data to calculate the required information.
+A meta-analysis for a particular exposure and outcome will be conducted when 3 or more trials or cohort studies has been published in the period reviewed, and if the total number of studies in the database totalise to more than 3 trials or 5 cohort studies with enough information to conduct a dose-response meta-analysis or providing data to calculate the required information.

-The study results extracted during the SLR and the studies identified in the Continuous Update will be included in the meta-analysis.
-Special care will be taken to avoid including the results of the same study more than once (see 14.2).
+The study results extracted during the SLR and the studies identified in the CUP will be included in the meta-analysis.
+Special care will be taken to avoid including more than once the results of the same study (see 14.2).